+Duress Type

-Du Duress Type De Default: 1 Sel lection: 1 or 2 1 Add 1 to the last digit to generate an alarm.
+Selection: 1 or 2

+1 Add 1 to the last digit to generate an alarm.
 For example, if the passcode is 6123, 6124 triggers a duress alarm.

 If the last digit of the passcode is 0, a duress alarm is generated when the user enters 1 as the last digit of the passcode.

 If the last digit of the passcode is 9, a duress alarm is generated when the user enters 0 as the last digit of the passcode.

 2 Add 2 to the last digit to generate an alarm.
 For example, if the passcode is 6123, 6125 triggers a duress alarm.

 If the last digit of the passcode is 8, a duress alarm is generated when the user enters 0 as the last digit of the passcode.

-If the last digit of the passcode is 9, a duress alarm is generated when the user enters 1 as the last digit of the passcode. one is program item determines whether users add e $(+1)$ or two $(+2)$ to the last digit of the passcode. activate a duress alarm, the user increases the value of the last digit of their passcode when entering it at the command center.
+If the last digit of the passcode is 9, a duress alarm is generated when the user enters 1 as the last digit of the passcode.

+This program item determines whether users add one (+1) or two (+2) to the last digit of the passcode.
+To activate a duress alarm, the user increases the value of the last digit of their passcode when entering it at the command center.